 During April 2003, the Financial Accounting Standards Board ("FASB") issued Statement of Accounting Standards ("SFAS") No. 149, "Amendment of Statement 133 on Derivative Instruments and Hedging Activities," which amends and clarifies financial accounting and reporting for certain derivative instruments.
-The Company does not anticipate the adoption of this statement to have a material impact on the Company's consolidated financial statements, as the Company is not currently a party to derivative financial instruments included in this standard.
+We do not anticipate the adoption of this statement to have a material impact on our consolidated financial statements, as we are not currently a party to derivative financial instruments included in this standard.

 During May 2003, the FASB issued SFAS No. 150, "Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity," which establishes standards for the classification and measurement of certain financial instruments with characteristics of both liabilities and equity.
-The Company does not anticipate the adoption of this statement to have a material impact on the Company's consolidated financial statements, as the Company is not currently a party to such instruments included in this standard.
-The Company will adopt this standard in fiscal 2004.
+We do not anticipate the adoption of this statement to have a material impact on our consolidated financial statements, as we are not currently a party to such instruments included in this standard.